nsidc/earthaccess/docs/contributing/index.md

 - you must include test coverage
 - you must update the documentation
-- you must run the command above to format and lint
+- you must format and lint

 ## Pull Request process